Ranger program: Block 2 missions

 Block 2 of the Ranger project launched three spacecraft to the Moon in 1962, carrying a TV camera, a radiation detector, and a seismometer in a separate capsule slowed by a rocket motor and packaged to survive its low-speed impact on the Moon's surface.
+The craft weighed 331 kg.
 The three missions together demonstrated good performance of the Atlas/Agena B launch vehicle and the adequacy of the spacecraft design, but unfortunately not both on the same attempt.
 Ranger 3 had problems with both the launch vehicle and the spacecraft, missed the Moon by about 36,800 km, and has orbited the Sun ever since.
 Ranger 4 had a perfect launch, but the spacecraft was completely disabled.
 The project team tracked the seismometer capsule to impact just out of sight on the lunar far side, validating the communications and navigation system.
 Ranger 5 missed the Moon and was disabled.
 No significant science information was gleaned from these missions.
-The craft weighed 331 kg.

 Around the end of Block 2, it was discovered that a type of diode used in previous missions produced problematic gold-plate flaking in the conditions of space.
 This may have been responsible for some of the failures.